Scott-Lab-QBI/hpc_pipeline/README.md

 ```

 ## Launch a job
 The previous steps only need to be completed once to initially set up the hpc_pipeline.
 To use the pipeline, we just need to specify the details of the job to be run and then to start the job using a launch file.
-To do this log into the command server (Moss)
+To do this log into the command server (Zfish)

 ### Logging in to remote computers
 - Open VS code
 - Press `ctrl` + `shift` + `p` to open the VS code command palette
 - type in "Remote-SSH: Connect to Host" and press enter
-- select awoonga.qriscloud.org.au or moss.labs.eait.uq.edu.au from the list
+- select awoonga.qriscloud.org.au or uqjarno4-zfish.zones.labs.eait.uq.edu.au from the list
 - press `ctrl` + `shift` + `\`` to open a terminal

 ### Open your home directory